 You Dread Quality Workouts

 If you already dread workouts, you can reset your mindset.
 Quality workouts can be an enjoyable part of your training.
-Spend a few weeks focused on easy runs to allow your body to recover, then introduce effort-based fartleks.
+Spend a few weeks focused on easy runs to allow your body to recover, then introduce effort-based fartleks or hills.
 Learn to enjoy running fast without racing every interval.
+Once you feel more comfortable (maybe even excited) about speedwork, venture back into intervals and tempos.

 The solution if you are pacing your quality sessions too fast?
-Learn to gauge your effort appropriately (here’s how).
-Run a time trial and plug your results into a pace calculator.
+Learn to gauge your effort appropriately.
+If you prefer to train by pace, run a time trial (here’s how) and plug your results into a pace calculator.
 Whenever you run a workout, aim to be able to finish feeling as if you could complete another rep or few more minutes of tempo running.
+(Still struggling?
+Try these tips from renowned coaches to assess appropriate intensity within each workout.)
 Give yourself time to master the skill; it will be a learning process, but the process will be worth it.

 Do you struggle with pacing on your hard workouts?